Optimising the relative entropy under semidefinite constraints: Entanglement Measures

 This section is devoted to a "proof-of-principle" of our technique for estimating entanglement measures.
 We aim to estimate for a fixed $\rho_{AB} \in \mathcal{S}(\mathcal{H}_A \otimes \mathcal{H}_B)$ the following optimisation problem

 We denote to be $\text{SEP}(A:B)$ to be the set of all separable states over the bipartition $\mathcal{H}_A \otimes \mathcal{H}_B$.
-The quantity in \eqref{eq:relative_entropy_of_entanglement} is often called \emph{relative entropy of entanglement} \cite{Piani_2009} and has a significant meaning in entanglement theory (see e.g. \cite{berta2023entanglement}).
-For general Hilbert spaces even the membership problem for the set of separable states a NP-hard problem \cite{gurvits2002quantum}.
+The quantity in \eqref{eq:relative_entropy_of_entanglement} is often called \emph{relative entropy of entanglement} \cite{Piani_2009} and has a significant meaning in entanglement theory.

-Nevertheless, there are SDP-hierarchies to solve \eqref{eq:relative_entropy_of_entanglement} if the functional would be a usual linear SDP \cite{Doherty_2005,Berta_2021}.
+Nevertheless, there are SDP-hierarchies to solve \eqref{eq:relative_entropy_of_entanglement} if the functional would be a usual linear SDP \cite{Doherty_2005}.
 Combining our linearisation and a hierarchy for the set of separable states could therefore yield reasonable lower bounds (the hierarchies are optimising over e.g. $n$-extendable states and therefore relax the problem in terms of lower bounds and we are providing in particular lower bounds as well).

 We would like to repeat that the aim of this appendix is not to exhaust the numerical possibilities, but rather to demonstrate the versatility of our approach by way of example.
 Thus, we use the fact that for two qubits the PPT criterium is sufficient \cite{Horodecki_1996} and show the relative entropy of entanglement for an entangled state on two qubits mixed with white noise.